-This bill would would, until January 1, 2025, exempt from CEQA egress route projects or activities undertaken by a public agency that are specifically recommended by the State Board of Forestry and Fire Protection that improve the fire safety of an existing subdivision if certain conditions are met.
+This bill would exempt from CEQA projects or activities recommended by the State Board of Forestry and Fire Protection that improve the fire safety of an existing subdivision if certain conditions are met.
 The bill would require the lead agency to hold a noticed public meeting to hear and respond to public comments before determining that a project or activity is exempt.
 The bill would require the lead agency to file a notice of exemption with the Office of Planning and Research and with the clerk of the county in which the project or activity will be located.
 Because the bill would impose additional duties on a lead agency, this bill would impose a state-mandated local program.

 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.
 This bill would provide that no reimbursement is required by this act for a specified reason.

-SB 182, Jackson, As Amended
+SB 182, Jackson, As Introduced